VILLASframework/node/doc/Tools.md

 # Tools {#tools}

-S2SS comes with a couple of tools to test and debug connectivity and configurations.
+VILLASnode comes with a couple of tools to test and debug connectivity and configurations.
-All S2SS tools are available as subcommands to the `s2ss` wrapper:
+All VILLASnode tools are available as subcommands to the `villas` wrapper:

-### `s2ss server`
+### `villas node`

 Starts the simulator to simulator server.
 The server acts as a central gateway to forward simulation data.

-    Usage: s2ss-server CONFIG
+    Usage: villas-node CONFIG
       CONFIG is a required path to a configuration file

     Supported node types: